-On February 8, 1932, the United States attorney for the Western District of Washington, acting upon a report by the Secretary of Agriculture, filed in the District Court of the United States for the district aforesaid a libel praying seizure and condemnation of 41 cases of the said canned sardines, remaining in the original unbroken packages at Seattle, Wash., alleging that the article had been shipped in interstate commerce on or about January 11, 1932, by MacNichol & Co. from San Francisco, Calif., to Seattle, Wash., and charging
+On February 11, 1932, the United States attorney for the Western District of Washington, acting upon a report by the Secretary of Agriculture, filed in the District Court of the United States for the district aforesaid a libel praying seizure and condemnation of 125 cases of the said dried grapes, remaining in the original unbroken packages at Seattle, Wash., alleging that the article had been shipped in interstate commerce on or about January 30, 1932, by the Bonner Packing Co., from Fresno, Calif., to Seattle, Wash., and charging adulteration in violation of the food and drugs act.
+The article was labeled in part: (Case) "Bonner's Dried Alicante Grapes Packed by Bonner Packing Co., Fresno, California."